RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Deviation
 When prices goes below the support and then reverses, or the same happens with resistance.
 ## Downtrend
-Aprice trnd characterised by lower highs and lower lows
+A price trend characterised by lower highs and lower lows
-## Echange
+## Exchange
-In terms of Ctypto, a marketplace that allows buyiung and selling of bitcoind and other coinds
+In terms of Crypto, a marketplace that allows buying and selling of bitcoin and other coins
 ## Fib Levels
 Fibonacci levels are specific levels from swing point to swing point, these levels represent percentages.
 Price reacts at these levels.
 ## FOMO
-Fear of missing
+Fear of Missing Out
+## FUD
+Fear, Uncertainty, and Doubt, negative sentiments or misinformation affecting market sentiment
+## Fractal
+A pattern of price movement that has occurred earlier and might occur again
+## FTA
+First Trouble Area, an area where price might be rejected before reaching the target
+## HH
+Higher Highs
+## HL
+Higher Lows
+## LH
+Lower Highs
+## LL
+Lower Lows
+## HTF
+Higher Time Frame
+## LIQ
+Liquidity; a liquid asset or coin means how quickly you can buy or sell somthing without moving the price too much
+## Laddering
+You place multiple buy or sell orders when wanting to enter a trade setup and get an average entry price
+## Leverage
+Refers to the extra amount of asset bought or sold, over your capital
+## Long Positions
+this is a buy position with [[Chapter one - BulletProof Your Trading#Leverage|leverage]]
+## LFT
+Lower Time Frame, usually anything under 4H
+## Margin
+The amount of funds required to open a leveraged trade
+## Market cap
+The market capitalization of an asset calculated by current supply of coins multiples by [[Chapter one - BulletProof Your Trading#CMP|CMP]] of one coin
+## Market Maker (MM)
+An individual or form that can cause large swings in price due to overwhelming position size
+## Market Structure (MS)
+defines the structure that the current market is trading in
+## Pattern
+A chart pattern

-### Extra Reading
+# Extra Reading
 - Technical Analysis of Financial Markets - John Murphy
 - [MindJacked](https://www.youtube.com/@MindJacked/about)
 - [Axia Futures](https://axiafutures.com/)